HefnySco/andruav_ap_wiki/source/de-select-hardware.rst

 Select Your Hardware
 ====================

 All you need to have is a Raspberry-Pi board.
-You can use RPI 2,3,4 & Zero.
+You can use RPI 2,3,4 & Zero/Zero2.
 This board model determines the capabilities of your system.
-Using RPI-4 enables you to run video streaming module.
+Using RPI-4 enables you to run video streaming module from multiple cameras.
 This module allows you to connect multiple cameras and stream from them simultaneously.

 If you need a telemetry then RPI-Zero is a perfect fit.

 .. image:: ./images/rpizero.png